mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 Imagine this challenge as an easy front-end interview question.
 Solve the problem here: https://github.com/Tech-at-DU/ACS-3330-Single-Page-Web-Applications/blob/master/Lessons/lab-03.md

+Complete this challenge in class and submit it to gradescope.

+Follow the notes in the rest of this lesson to get started on the next homework assignment.

 ## Lifecycle methods and Hooks

 ```JS